In the guide

 Footwear must be labelled with an indication of the main material from which the upper, lining and sock, and outer sole are made in the form of either pictograms (symbols) or words.

-The label should be attached to at least one item of footwear per pair and it may also appear on the packaging.
+The label must be attached to at least one item of footwear per pair and it may also appear on the packaging.

 The law